-In this focus area, outpatient treatment training will occur in the Addiction Consultation & Treatment (ACT) team, which provides group, individual and community reinforcement psychotherapy as part of our Intensive Outpatient Program, comprehensive evaluations, motivation enhancement and case management for individuals entering residential treatment, consultation, liaison and motivational interventions for Veterans receiving treatment within our hospital systems, through Veterans Justice Outreach and within other VA hospital systems and trauma focused interventions for Veterans engaging at the various levels of ACT care.
+In this focus area, outpatient treatment training will occur in the Addiction Consultation & Treatment (ACT) team, which provides group, individual and community reinforcement psychotherapy as part of our Intensive Outpatient Program, comprehensive evaluations. motivation enhancement and case management for individuals entering residential treatment, consultation, liaison and motivational interventions for Veterans receiving treatment within our hospital systems, through Veterans Justice Outreach and within other VA hospital systems and trauma focused interventions for Veterans engaging at the various levels of ACT care.
 Interventions and theoretical orientation are focused on evidence based scientifically driven modalities with fellows having the unique opportunity to participate as an integrated member of a comprehensive DBT team.
-Residential treatment training can occur in one of three residential rehabilitation programs: Foundation of Recovery Program (flexible length of stay, Addiction Treatment Program with 19 beds), First Step Program (90-day Addiction Treatment Program with 30 beds), and the Homeless Veterans Rehabilitation Program (180-day National Center of Excellence in the treatment of homelessness with 70 beds, described in more detail below).
-The residential programs all provide 1) EBT-based milieu treatment including community meetings; 2) Small group therapy; 3) Case management; 4) Psychoeducational skills-building classes (e.g., relapse prevention, 12-Step Facilitation, communication, Skills Training in Affective and Interpersonal Relationships [STAIR]); 5) Recreational and leisure activities; and 6) Weekly aftercare outpatient groups.
-There are also opportunities to provide Cognitive Processing Therapy and Prolonged Exposure to Veterans participating in these programs.
+Residential treatment training can occur in one of the residential rehabilitation programs: Foundation of Recovery Program (flexible length of stay, Addiction Treatment Program with 19 beds) and the Domiciliary Rehabilitation Residential Program (180day National Center of Excellence in the treatment of homelessness with 70 beds, described in more detail below).
+The residential programs all provide 1) EBT-based milieu treatment 2) Small group therapy; 3) Case management; 4) opportunities for integrated trauma focused care and 6) Weekly aftercare outpatient groups.
+There are opportunities to provide Cognitive Processing Therapy, Prolonged Exposure and other types of individual therapy to Veterans participating in these programs.

 Another optional training opportunity is offered through the Veterans Justice Outreach Program (see below).
-Finally, the Fellow will also have the opportunity to work with researchers in the HSR&D Center for Innovation to Implementation (Ci2i, described in more detail below) on new or ongoing research relevant to the focus area and the fellow's clinical and research interests.
+Finally, the Fellow will also have the opportunity to work with researchers in the HSR Center for Innovation to Implementation (Ci2i, described in more detail below) on new or ongoing research relevant to the focus area and the fellow's clinical and research interests.

-The individualized training plan for the CCTAC Fellow will be developed with the assistance of their Primary Preceptor who will collaborate with the fellow to plan the fellow's over-all program, ensure sufficient depth and breadth of experience, and which of the faculty will serve as supervisors during the fellowship year.
+The individualized training plan for the Fellow will be developed with the assistance of their Primary Preceptor who will collaborate with the fellow to plan the fellow's over-all program, ensure sufficient depth and breadth of experience, and which of the faculty will serve as supervisors during the fellowship year.
 The Training plan will specify in which of the many possible training venues the Fellow will have comprehensive rotations with options of mini-rotations (e.g., DBT, ACT, CPT, Motivational Enhancement Training).
 The aim is to ensure attainment of general clinical competencies as well as to provide experience in each of the focus area-specific competencies.

 Reviewed by: Kimberly L. Brodsky, Ph.D.
+Date: 8/27/24

-Rotation Sites: ACT, FOR, DRRTP

-Rotation Types Offered: Full-Time, Half-Time, Minor or Major
+Rotation Sites: ACT, FOR, DRRTP Rotation Types Offered: Full-Time, Half-Time, Minor or Major